helmless/helmless/docs/faq.md

     [:octicons-arrow-right-24: Go to Issue #4](https://github.com/helmless/google-cloudrun-charts/issues/4)

-??? faq "Can I use all Cloud Run features with Helmless?"
+??? faq "Does it support all the features of Cloud Run (that e.g. the API / terraform provider offers)?"

     Yes you can!